Dirndl: Basic design

 The skirt (Rock) is full, with folds gathered in at the waist.
-Before the 1930s, it was separate from the bodice, but since then the two have been sewn to one another.
-Originally the skirt was long, but in more modern designs it is typically mid-length.
-Miniskirt versions also exist.
-Traditionally, the skirt has a pocket on the side or in front, which is hidden under the apron.
+Before the 1930s, the skirt was separate from the bodice, but since then the two have been sewn to one another.
+Long skirts are more traditional, but in more modern designs the skirts are normally mid-length; there are also miniskirt versions.
+The skirt typically has a pocket on the side or in front, hidden under the apron.

 The blouse (Bluse) is worn under the bodice, and is cropped above the midriff.
-The blouse changes the overall effect of the dirndl particularly through the cut of its neckline.
-A deeply cut blouse combines with a deeply cut bodice to accentuate décolletage, whereas a blouse with a high neckline gives a more modest effect.
-In traditional designs, the blouse neckline is at the base of the throat.
-Other popular necklines are V-shaped, balconette or heart-shaped.
-Materials most often used are cambric, linen or lace.
-The colour is usually white.
+It is typically white, although other colours are possible.
+The blouse material is usually cambric, linen or lace.
+The cut of the blouse neckline changes the overall effect of the dirndl: a deeply cut blouse combines with a deeply cut bodice to accentuate décolletage, whereas a blouse with a high neckline gives a more modest effect.
+In traditional designs, the blouse neckline is at the base of the throat, but more recently V-shaped, balconette or heart-shaped necklines are popular.
 Short puff sleeves are typical, although narrow sleeves (short or long) are also common.

 The apron (Schürze) is attached to the skirt and is narrow, covering only the front of the skirt.
 Traditional apron designs vary according to local tradition and are typically only a single colour.
 In modern designs, the designs are more elaborate.

 The winter style dirndl has heavy, warm skirts, long sleeves and aprons made of thick cotton, linen, velvet or wool.
 The colours are usually brown, deep green or dark blue.